 What are White Grubs?

 White grubs are the larvae of European chafer, Japanese, and May & June beetles.
 These small, plump, white larvae live beneath the surface of the lawn and voraciously chew on grass roots.
 They are often found in their signature c-shaped position in the soil.
+Due to massive population increases in the Minneapolis metro it is highly recommended to protect your lawns against this imminent threat.

 Grubs chew away at the roots of grass plants, causing the lawn to appear yellow in patches.
 Because the damage often looks similar to dryness or drought, many Minneapolis, MN Weed Man customers mistakenly assume that the lawn simply needs more water.